Memberships

 Members must display the following skills during their test outs to be approved for memberships:

-Support Member First String Member Pro Member
+Support Member First String Member Second String Member

 Groom Horse Unassisted